johnmcmahon/bf-ui/UseCases/ShorelineDetection2.md

 #### Functional Requirements
 ##### Validate Input
+1. Check that algorithm is available
+2. Check that the image is available
+3. Check other parameters (if needed)

 ##### [Execute Shoreline Detection](../Analyst/ExecuteShorelineDetection.md)
-pzsvc-bf-algofind will route the request to the appropriate algorithm.
+1. Route the request to the appropriate algorithm.